A GUIDE TO HALTING THE EXTINCTION OF THE HUMAN RACE By stopping economic inequality

 Although in theory any individual could rate any product or service based upon their own internal compass, in practice it is more likely, and arguably would be much more useful, to have "specialists" in various areas provide the data for such a decision.
 Examples of such specialists may include economists, business reporters, business researchers, college academicians, social researchers, work standard bureaus, and a multitude of other appropriately qualified individuals that will feed their information to a host platform to generate the final inequality rating.

-Guidelines can be set up by the community as to what weight to give the manufacturer, associated organizations, and associated individuals or other aspects of the rating.
+Guidelines can be set up by these specialists as to what weight to give the manufacturer, associated organizations, and associated individuals or other aspects of the rating.
 These guidelines will include the editing and changing of ratings overtime as the variables change.
-This includes weighing attributes by those individuals in the 1% who are supportive of the 99% in a more favorable light than those hostile to our cause.
+This includes weighing attributes by those individuals in the 1% who are supportive of the 99% in a more favorable light than those hostile to our cause as long as this analysis is truly based upon economic inequality and not just verbal window dressing.

 Section Four: How It Works